-The Mint is currently implementing a Refinery Integrity Project (RIT) using a cloud-based software from aXedras AG.
+The Mint has adopted a cloud-based software from aXedras AG.
 The project leverages a distributed ledger technology to enhance the transparency and tracking of the Precious Metals that make up the Mint's refinery outturn products.
-The Mint continues implementation of the RIT for refinery customers in a phased approach.
+In 2024, the Mint launched Bullion Genesis, a distributed ledger technology powered by aXedras AG.
+For 2024, the Mint tracked material from source to finished product for special segregated gold products.

 The compliance team works closely with the Mint's Impact office on ESG initiatives and priorities.
-The responsible sourcing of precious metals is discussed and featured regularly at the Mint ESG forums and the Mint's ESG commitment and action plan as outlined in its Minting with Care report which is posted publicly on Mint.ca here and on the Mint's Responsible Metal Program page here.
+The responsible sourcing of precious metals is discussed at the Mint ESG forums.